 Bill Shields, B Econ (Hons) Qld, M Ec ANU, MAICD Aus

-Reappointed in March 2018 for a further three-year term as Chairman, Mr Shields has extensive financial markets and governance experience and brings a deep understanding of commodity markets from his involvement in the electricity trading platforms in Australia, New Zealand and Singapore.
+Bill Shields was appointed inaugural chair in March 2016.
+Mr Shields has extensive financial markets and governance experience and brings a deep understanding of commodity markets from his involvement in the electricity trading platforms in Australia, New Zealand and Singapore.
 Mr Shields understands regulation and market development having held senior international economist and director roles.
 Mr Bill Shields is a former director on the Capital Markets Board of the Queensland Treasury Corporation where he also served on the Funding and Markets Committee and as chair of the Accounts & Audit Committee.
 Previously he held senior economist and director roles at companies such as Macquarie Bank, Reserve Bank of Australia and the International Monetary Fund and the Treasury in Canberra.

 The Chairperson is an independent third party who is not a current representative or affiliate of GDT, the Trading Manager, any seller, bidder or financial member.

 The stakeholder members of the GDT Events Oversight Board comprise three GDT bidder-members, three GDT seller members, and three financial market members.